 Borders and clusters of flowers will attract more pollinators dispersed in your whole garden.
 Planting these plants will not only help in bee attracting process but will also make the garden look beautiful.
 Without bees, many plants will die off as there would be no one to pollinate.

-Just be careful about some pests in the garden since they can make all your effort go to waste.
+Just be careful about some pests in the garden, they can make all your efforts go to waste.
 Bugs, rats and there may be even birds, but nothing can be as dangerous as moles.
-When moles are most active, they can pollinate nearly about three fourth of the fruits, vegetables, herbs that we eat.

-A kind of chain has been created.
+Bees are an essential part of the food chain.
 We need bees and bees need us and our help to survive.
 So, what are your thoughts about helping them?